Alfred-Kobby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath file: displays the result of BREATH to the power LOVE

 11-binary_to_decimal file: converts a number from base 2 to base 10.

+13-print_float file: prints a number with two decimal places, followed by a new line.